NIVOAKsar/MineSweeper/README.md

 # Mine Sweeper

-A project made in Vanilla-JS,
+A project made in JavaScript,
 The 1st sprint of the coding-bootcamp.

 # For Better Experience (recommended)